Speuce/Productive/i1_worksheet.md

 of any Features or User Stories?
 Have links to any changed or pushed Features or User Stories.

 Our group decided to push back [Schedule Due Dates](#19) to iteration 2.
-Because we spent a lot of time on getting the database with UI ready and also cleaned up all the bugs.
-Although we have created UI to pick due date but it took longer than we expected to integrate the button to the create task popup window and work around with the due date variable.
-By leaving it to iteration 2, we can spend time on recheck our previous code and get those work correctly before moving on.
-Therefore, [Schedule Due Dates](#19) will be pushed back for us to be more convenient in this iteration.
+This is because we spent a lot of time getting the database and UI while throughly checking our code for bugs before merging.
+Even though we had created UI to pick a due date, it took longer than we expected to integrate the button to the create task popup window and work around with the due date variable.
+By leaving it to iteration 2, we can spend time on error checking and perfecting our existing code.
 Our group also decided to change the title/description of ['Calendar' UI](#27).
-Because at first, our group want to display all the to-do tasks week by week, but then we found out that display tasks by day by choosing a date in calendar is much better and easier to keep track of.
-Therefore, we changed it from
+At first, our group wanted to display all to-do tasks week by week, but we found that display tasks by choosing a date in calendar is much easier to implement while performing the same function.
-'Week A Glance' UI to 'Calendar' UI.